Nearly Markovian maps and entanglement-based bound on corresponding non-Markovianity: Markovian-like and -Markovian maps, and their complementary sets

 We begin by considering a quantum system $ S $ in contact with an environment $ E $.
 The joint system $ SE $ is immersed in a much larger environment $ E_{1} $.
 See Fig. \ref{schematic1}.
 The corresponding Hilbert spaces are denoted by $ \mathcal{H}_{S} $, $ \mathcal{H}_{E} $, and $ \mathcal{H}_{E_1} $.
 Initially, the total system $ SEE_{1} $ is a product of three states of the three subsystems, \(S\), \(E\), and \(E_1\).
 The reduced system $ SE $ is thereby also a product state along the $ S:E $ partition.
 As time goes by, the total system evolves unitarily and becomes entangled across different partitions.
 The reason that we consider a larger environment $ E_{1} $ in which the system-environment duo $ SE $ is immersed will become clear later when we discuss about Markovian-like maps.
 If we look at the reduced system $ SE $, the time evolution can be described by the dynamical map $ \Lambda_{SE} $.
 Thus, at any time $ t $, the state of $ SE $ is where $ \rho^{S}_{0} $ and $ \rho_{E}^{0} $ are the initial states of $ S $ and $ E $.
 It may be noted here that if we assume that the initial state of \(SEE_1\) is a product across \(S:EE_1\) only, allowing correlations (classical or quantum) between \(E\) and \(E_1\), the map \(\Lambda_{SE}\) will depend on the state of the entire \(SEE_1\), and it may in general be not completely positive \cite{jater-phatna}.

 The division between the environments \(E\) and \(E_1\) has been defined as follows. \(E\) is that part of the environment that directly interacts with the system, while \(E_1\) is the one that is required to take \(E\) on a “thermalization” path before the next time-step in its evolution with the system.
 Strictly speaking, this division is arbitrary, although we believe that in physically interesting cases, this division will be a natural one.
 We will come back to such points later in the paper.
+For example, in case of a superconducting qubit, the phonons that come in immediate contact of the qubit can be considered as the environment $E$.
+All the other vibrational modes which do not interact with the qubit, constitutes the environment $E_{1}$.

 Let us consider a particular subset of dynamical maps $ \tilde{\Lambda}_{SE}^{\epsilon} $ such that that for any fixed $ \epsilon \geq 0$, the time-evolved state $ \tilde{\rho}^{SE}(t) $ satisfies the inequality